mprinc/TypeScript-Handbook/pages/Generics.md

 }
 ```

-While using `any` is certainly generic in that it will cause the function to accept any and all types for the type of `arg`, we actually are losing the information about what that type was when the function returns.
+While <span class='important'>using `any` is certainly generic in that it will cause the function to accept any and all types for the type of `arg`, we actually are losing the information about what that type was when the function returns</span>.
 If we passed in a number, the only information we have is that any type could be returned.

 Instead, we need a way of capturing the type of the argument in such a way that we can also use it to denote what is being returned.
-Here, we will use a *type variable*, a special kind of variable that works on types rather than values.
+Here, we will use a <span class='definition'>*type variable*</span>, a special kind of variable that <span class='important'>works on types rather than values</span>.

 ```ts
 function identity<T>(arg: T): T {